 Small control groups

-Poor control groups are just one way that we can come to flawed conclusions through inductive reasoning.
+Poor control groups are one way to come to flawed conclusions through inductive reasoning.
 The feminist example that I just used happens all the time.

 Online surveys conducted by organizations who are not professionals may take a survey from a few hundred people, share the conclusion, and spark outrage from people who may not agree or be offended by the result.
 But the outrage is all based on lies and false conclusions.

 Arguably the biggest problem with inductive reasoning is that the conclusion is not a guaranteed truth.
-Sure, you might like spinach in your smoothies and it is very similar to kale.
+Sure, you might like spinach in your smoothies, and it is very similar to kale.
 But you might not like the taste of kale.
 Or the texture of kale.
-Or the smoothie you try and make with kale just doesn’t blend as well as the smoothie you made with spinach.
+Or the smoothie you try and make with kale doesn’t blend well with the smoothie you made with spinach.